 Product sections and permit records fields

-The header element in the PERMIT.XML file is followed by a single element called “products” which contains multiple “product” records, each of which contain the actual permits for those products.
-This allows a single PERMIT.XML file to contain permits for multiple products all destined for a single end user system.
+Each header element in the PERMIT.XML file is followed by a single element called “products” which contains multiple “product” records, each of which contain the actual permits for those products.
+This allows a single PERMIT.XML file to contain permits for multiple products all destined for an end user system.
 The attribute “id” for each product section contains the S-100 identifier of the Product Specification to which the permits relate; for example, <product id=”S-101”>.
+Permit files may contain multiple pairs of header/products elements relating to different end user systems.

 Definition of the permit record